cap-security-cartel/report-generator/source/report.md

 This can be mitigated by batching transactions to make a small vault deposit.

-## Likelihood Explanation The likelihood is medium.
+**Likelihood Explanation:** The likelihood is medium.
 The issue emerges in specific edge cases:

 1. When the `ERC4626` vault is nearly depleted
 2. When most assets are being borrowed